kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 ## Kuzu pipeline

-Once we have the source data and the entity-resolved data from Senzing, we are ready to ingest them into Kuzu.
+Once we have the source data and the entity-resolved data from Senzing, we are ready to ingest them into Kuzu so that we can query the graph in Cypher.

 ### Data transformations